carpentries-incubator/machine-learning-neural-python/episodes/05-train_eval.md

 Now that the model architecture is complete, it is ready to be compiled and trained!
 The difference between our predictions and the true values is the error or "loss".
 The goal of training is to minimise this loss.

 The training process will try to find the optimal model.
 Using gradient descent, the model's weights are iteratively updated as each batch of data is processed.

-An epoch means training the neural network with all the training data for one cycle.
-In an epoch, we use all of the training data once.
+Batch size is the number of training examples processed before the model parameters are updated.
+An epoch is one complete pass through all of the training data.
+In an epoch, we use all of the training examples once.

 ```python
 from tensorflow.keras import optimizers